anirudhbiyani/findmytakeover/README.md

 ```

 ## Limtitations
-This tools cannot guarntee 100% protection against subdomain takeovers.
+This tools cannot guarantee 100% protection against subdomain takeovers.
 This will not protect you from dangling NS designations at the moment.

 ## Contributing